 There have been several studies to discern the nature of discrimination, i.e., whether it is taste-based (Becker, 1975) or statistical (Arrow, 1973; Phelps, 1972).
-The literature on sport economics, where performance is measured more accurately and therefore regressions of wages on race are less susceptible to omitted variable problems, is mixed.
-For instance, there is evidence of wage discrimination in basketball but not in baseball (Kahn, 1991).
+The literature on sport economics is mixed.
+In sports, performance is measured more accurately and therefore regressions of wages on race are less susceptible to omitted variable problems.
+However, there is evidence of wage discrimination in basketball but not in baseball (Kahn, 1991).
 Audit studies suggest findings consistent with taste-based discrimination (Riach and Rich, 2002), but there are concerns about treatment effect biases (Heckman, 1998).
 Bertrand and Mullainathan (2004) improve upon audit studies by creating fake resumes and find that those with black-sounding names tend to be discriminated against.
 While their study finds evidence of discrimination, it cannot identify its nature since resumes are imperfect measures of performance.

 Knowles, Persico and Todd (2001) develop a test of taste-based discrimination in police car searches.
 They observe that the success rate of police searches must be equalized across drivers' races in a matching-pennies model of police interdiction.
 They find evidence of statistical discrimination but not taste-based discrimination.
 A more robust test of taste-based discrimination was suggested by Anwar and Fang (2006).
 They also find evidence of statistical but not tastebased discrimination.
 However, as the authors acknowledge, their test favors the hypothesis of no taste-based discrimination.
-Finally, Levitt (2004) exploits the changes in incentives in the Weakest Link television show to test for alternative theories of discrimination.
+Levitt (2004) exploits the changes in incentives in the Weakest Link television show to test for alternative theories of discrimination.
 He does not find evidence of race or gender discrimination but of age discrimination.
+List (2006) also finds evidence of age discrimination by examining partner choice in the television show Friend or Foe.